My Journey for Kitchen Inspiration

 I used to consider Oreo cookies and ramen noodles to be kitchen staples.
 It wasn’t until 2012 that I decided to change my diet and essentially, my lifestyle, to focus on more wholesome, real foods.
 For about a year, I followed a fairly strict Paleo Diet which eliminates all grains, dairy, sugar, legumes, and alcohol.
 During this time, I stuck mostly to simple dishes I could easily whip up in the kitchen.
 However, I found myself eating the same foods every day.
 That got boring very quickly.

 I found inspiration by spending more time in the kitchen trying out different recipes every week.
-I also watched hours of cooking shows on television and with lots of trial and error, I was learning how to become a better cook.
+I also watched hours of cooking shows on television and with lots of trial and error, and in the process, became a better cook.
 Tackling a creative recipe didn’t intimidate me anymore.
 I gained the confidence I needed to start cooking all the time and I even developed many of my own recipes!

 - Try new foods.
 Don’t be afraid to try the local ethnic food place down the street.
 Write a “bucket list” of all the foods you’ve wanted to try and start “checking-in” to those restaurants you have bookmarked.
 That goat curry your co-worker was raving about sounds weird to you, but don’t knock it till you try it!
 Tasting a variety of flavors and textures will open your world up to new possibilities in the kitchen.
 Plus, you’ll start to learn what sorts of flavors pair well with each other!